 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud.
+Follow the procedure listed in the Before working inside your system.

 - Locate the IDSDM connector on the system board.
 To locate IDSDM, see the System board jumpers and connectors section. - 2.
-Align IDSDM module with the connector on the system board. - 3.
-Push IDSDM module until it is firmly seated in the connector on the system board.
+Align IDSDM module with the connector on the system board.

+3. Press the IDSDM module, until firmly seated on the system board connector.

-Figure 91.
+Figure 73.
 Installing the IDSDM module